commercetools/commercetools-payone-integration/README.md

 The integration tests of this implementation use a heroku instance of the service.
 If you are authorized to configure it. the backend can be found at https://dashboard.heroku.com/apps/ct-p1-integration-staging/resources .

-Please do not access this instance for playgroud or experimental reasons as you may risk breaking running automated integration tests.
+Please do not access this instance for playground or experimental reasons as you may risk breaking running automated integration tests.

 ### Functional Tests